 Medical treatment aims to control the inflammatory progress of the disease, while minimizing any potential side effects caused by medications.
 Goals are to allow normal physical development and to provide as near a normal lifestyle as possible for the patient.

-Genetics, environmental factors and risk factors – like a parent smoking – can all have a role in the diagnosis of Crohn's disease.
+Genetics and environmental factors can all have a role in the diagnosis of Crohn's disease.
 However, the exact cause of Crohn's disease remains unproven but it is understood to be a disorder of the immune system.
-Viral or bacterial agents are suspected as being the triggers behind the response.
+Viral or bacterial agents are suspected as being possible triggers behind the response.

 Patients might require surgery if they fail to respond to medical treatment or do not thrive.
 Surgery is effective, but not curative, and flare ups of the disease will likely recur.